 - Obesity: Obese dogs tend to tire out much faster and tend to pant excessively when they engage in any physical activity.
 Make sure that your dog is fit and gets sufficient exercise, so he/she does not turn obese or it can lead to other health conditions down the line.

-- Poisoning: If the panting is accompanied by convulsions, vomiting, drooling and/or lethargy, it could be due to poisoning.
-This again, demands immediate medical intervention, so the poisonous substance that has been consumed can be immediately removed.
+- Poisoning: If the panting is accompanied by convulsions, vomiting, drooling, and/or lethargy, it could be due to poisoning.
+This demands immediate medical intervention so the poisonous substance is immediately removed.

-- Heatstroke: If your dog takes a break while exercising and starts panting heavily, it could be due to a heatstroke.
+- Heatstroke: If your dog starts panting heavily while playing or exercising, it could be due to heatstroke.
 Take him/her indoors or to a cooler place immediately and call the vet.
-Seizures, vomiting, drooling, increased body temperature, and heart rate are other signs that point at a heatstroke.
+Seizures, vomiting, drooling, increased body temperature, and heart rate are other signs that point to heatstroke.